MakrooOwais/Graph_Theory/Eager Prim's Algorithm/readme.md

-# Eager vs. Lazy Implementation of Prim's Algorithm
+# Eager Prim's Algorithm - Explanation and Implementation

+The provided code implements **Eager Prim's algorithm**, an alternative approach to finding the Minimum Spanning Tree (MST) of a weighted graph.
+Eager Prim's algorithm is based on maintaining a priority queue (heap) of potential edges and adding the lowest-weight edge that connects the already included vertices to an outside vertex.
+Let's explore the concept of the algorithm, the implementation, and the example usage.

-## Introduction
+## Prim's Algorithm Concept

-Prim's algorithm is a fundamental method for determining the Minimum Spanning Tree (MST) of a connected, undirected graph.
-Two main variants of this algorithm are commonly employed: the eager implementation and the lazy implementation.
-While both approaches aim to identify the MST, they diverge in their methodologies and efficiency.
+Eager Prim's algorithm is another way to find the MST of a weighted graph.
+Like the Lazy Prim's algorithm, it grows the MST from an initial vertex, but instead of using a lazy approach, it maintains a priority queue to eagerly add edges with the lowest weight.

-## Eager Implementation
+## Implementation Explanation

-The provided code snippet illustrates an eager implementation of Prim's algorithm.
-Here's a breakdown of its operation:

-1. **Data Structures**
-    - `priority_q`: A dictionary functioning as a priority queue, associating each destination node with a tuple containing the source node, edge weight, and priority.
-    - `visited`: A set to record visited nodes.
-    - `mst_edges`: An array to store MST edges.
+The provided code contains the following components:

+-   **Graph Class (`graph`)**: An instance of the custom `Graph` class that contains edges and their weights.

+-   **`eagerPrimsAlgo` Function**: The main algorithm function.
+It initializes a priority queue (`priority_q`) to keep track of potential edges.
+It starts with an empty MST and adds edges eagerly while ensuring that no cycle is formed.

+-   **`relaxEdges` Function**: A helper function that updates the priority queue based on the new vertex added to the MST.
+It compares the weight of the potential edge and updates the queue if the current edge has a lower weight.

-    - `mst_cost`: Total cost of the MST.
+## Key Steps of the Algorithm

-2. **Main Function (`eagerPrimsAlgo`):**
-    - Initializes the priority queue, visited set, edge count, and MST cost.
-    - Initiates the `relaxEdges` function on the starting node to populate the priority queue with its edges.
+1. **Initialization**: Initialize the priority queue with the start vertex (`0` by default) having a dummy edge with negative infinity weight.

-    - Continues iterating while the priority queue is not empty and the required number of MST edges hasn't been reached.
+2. **Main Loop**: Iterate while the priority queue is not empty and the number of added edges is less than `n - 1` (where `n` is the number of vertices).

+3. **Eager Edge Selection**: Select the lowest-weight edge from the priority queue.
+This edge connects a vertex from the MST to a vertex outside the MST.

-    - Selects the edge with the minimum priority (cost) and its destination node from the priority queue.
+4. **Priority Queue Update**: Remove the selected edge from the priority queue.

-    - Skips the iteration if the destination node is already visited.
-    - Adds the selected edge to `mst_edges`, increments `edge_count`, and updates `mst_cost`.
+5. **MST Update**: Add the selected edge to the MST and update the MST's total cost.
-    - Calls `relaxEdges` on the destination node to add its edges to the priority queue.

-3. **`relaxEdges` Function:**
-    - Accepts a node, marks it as visited, and iterates through its edges.
-    - For each edge, if the destination node is unvisited and has a lower priority than its current value (or is absent), updates the priority queue with the new edge information.

-## Lazy Implementation

-The lazy variant of Prim's algorithm distinguishes itself through its approach to maintaining the priority queue.
-Instead of immediately updating the priority queue upon any change in priority, the lazy method uses a heap-based priority queue and defers updates until necessary.
-This optimization can lead to improved execution times, particularly for large graphs, by reducing the frequency of priority queue updates.
+6. **Neighbor Exploration**: Update the priority queue with edges connected to the newly added vertex.

+7. **Termination**: The algorithm terminates when the priority queue is empty or when the MST has `n - 1` edges.

-## Key Differences
+## Example Usage

-- **Priority Queue Management**

-    - Eager: Maintains the priority queue as a dictionary and updates occur promptly upon changes in priority, possibly leading to increased overhead.
-    - Lazy: Implements the priority queue using a heap-based data structure (like a binary heap or a Fibonacci heap).
-Updates are postponed until required, decreasing the volume of priority queue operations.

-- **Efficiency**
-    - Eager: Offers a straightforward implementation but may entail more priority queue operations, rendering it less efficient for extensive graphs.
-    - Lazy: Entails a more intricate implementation due to heap management, yet is generally more efficient for larger graphs due to the reduction in priority queue updates.

-- **Use Cases**
-    - Eager: Well-suited for graphs of moderate size where the expense of priority queue updates is negligible.
-    - Lazy: Preferred for larger graphs where the reduction in priority queue operations translates to notable performance gains.
+The provided example creates a weighted graph using the `Graph` class and adds edges with their weights.
+Then, the `eagerPrimsAlgo` function is called on this graph to find the minimum cost of the MST and the edges included in it.

+## Advantages of Eager Prim's Algorithm

+-   **Eager Approach**: Eager Prim's algorithm eagerly selects edges based on their weights, potentially reducing the number of edge selections compared to the lazy approach.

+-   **Efficiency**: Eager Prim's algorithm efficiently selects edges using a priority queue, resulting in a time complexity similar to that of Lazy Prim's algorithm (O(E log V)).

 ## Conclusion

-In summary, both eager and lazy implementations of Prim's algorithm present distinct advantages and trade-offs.
-The eager approach boasts simplicity in implementation, but may falter in efficiency for sizable graphs.
-On the other hand, the lazy approach necessitates more complex data structures but exhibits enhanced efficiency, particularly for graphs featuring numerous vertices and edges.
-The selection between these implementations hinges on the graph's dimensions and the desired balance between simplicity and performance.
+Eager Prim's algorithm offers another approach to finding the minimum spanning tree in a weighted graph.
+The provided implementation demonstrates the algorithm's core logic and how it can be applied to find the MST's minimum cost and included edges.
+By maintaining a priority queue and eagerly selecting edges with the lowest weights, this algorithm can efficiently construct the MST.